Elementary Religious Education

 • An additional fee of $50.00 per child is charged for children in the 2nd grade/Sacramental class.

 • Set Curriculum: The curriculum used is the Blest Are We Series by Silver Burdett Ginn Religion.
-Children experience a “spiral” approach to learning our Catholic faith as the four pillars of the Catechism of the Catholic Church—Belief, Worship/Liturgy, Morality and Prayer—are taught and developed on every grade level every year.
+Children experience a “spiral” approach to learning our Catholic faith as the four pillars of the Catechism of the Catholic Church—Belief, Worship/Liturgy, Morality, and Prayer—are taught and developed on every grade level every year.
 This curriculum has been evaluated by the Archdiocese of Los Angeles and has been approved and recommended for use in religious programs in this Archdiocese.

 • Catechists (Teachers): The catechists are volunteers who are willing to spend time sharing their faith with the children of the parish.
 Most of them have many years of experience as catechists.
 All are competently prepared to teach the children.